Rainb0wCodes/Rainb0wCodes/README.md

 - **📫 Let's talk**

-  If you have any questions about my work or would like to hire me, you can add me on Discord at Rainb0wCodes_484#4288.
+  If you have any questions about my work, you can add me on Discord at Rainb0wCodes_484#4288.

 - **📈 Some stats**

   ![Rainb0w's GitHub Stats](https://github-readme-stats.vercel.app/api?username=Rainb0wCodes&show_icons=true&include_all_commits=true)

-👇🏻 Here are some of my favourite projects made by me! 👇🏻
+👇🏻 Here are some of my favourite projects! 👇🏻